United States Naval Research Laboratory: Notable accomplishments

+16-foot thermal vacuum chamber in the Payload Checkout Facility at the Naval Research Laboratory.

 Space sciences

 The Naval Research Laboratory has a long history of spacecraft development.
 This includes the second, fifth and seventh American satellites in Earth orbit, the first solar-powered satellite, the first surveillance satellite, the first meteorological satellite and the first GPS satellite.

 Project Vanguard, the first American satellite program, tasked NRL with the design, construction and launch of an artificial satellite, which was accomplished in 1958.
 As of 2024, Vanguard I and its upper launch stage are still in orbit, making them the longest-lived man-made satellites.
 Vanguard II was the first satellite to observe the Earth's cloud cover and therefore the first meteorological satellite.

 NRL's Galactic Radiation and Background I (GRAB I) was the first U.S. intelligence satellite, mapping out Soviet radar networks from space.
 The Global Positioning System (GPS) was invented at NRL and tested by NRL's Timation series of satellites.
 The first operational GPS satellite, Timation IV (NTS-II) was designed and constructed at NRL.

 NRL pioneered the study of the sun Ultraviolet and X-Ray spectrum and continues to contribute to the field with satellites like Coriolis launched in 2003.
 NRL is also responsible for the Tactical Satellite Program with spacecraft launched in 2006, 2009 and 2011.

 The NRL designed the first satellite tracking system, Minitrack, which became the prototype for future satellite tracking networks.
 Prior to the success of surveillance satellites, the iconic parabolic antenna atop NRL's main headquarters in Washington, D.C. was part of Communication Moon Relay, a project that utilized signals bounced off the Moon both for long-distance communications research and surveillance of internal Soviet transmissions during the Cold War.

 NRL's spacecraft development program continues today with the TacSat-4 experimental tactical reconnaissance and communication satellite.
 In addition to spacecraft design, NRL designs and operates spaceborne research instruments and experiments, such as the Strontium Iodide Radiation Instrumentation (SIRI) and RAM Angle and Magnetic field sensor (RAMS) aboard STPSat-5, the Wide-field Imager for Solar PRobe (WISPR) aboard the Parker Solar Probe, and the Large Angle and Spectrometric Coronagraph Experiment (LASCO) aboard the Solar and Heliospheric Observatory (SOHO).
 NASA's Fermi Gamma-ray Space Telescope (FGST) [formerly called Gamma-ray Large Area Space Telescope (GLAST)] was tested at NRL spacecraft testing facilities, and NRL built its calorimeter, a major subsystem.
 NRL scientists have most recently contributed leading research to the study of novas and gamma ray bursts.